maybebyte/anthesis/local-authoritative-dns.md

 [^1]:
     [`nsd(8)`](https://man.openbsd.org/nsd) can also fulfill this
-    function if lookups to `home.arpa.` are forwarded to it with unbound, but it's a more involved setup.
-RFC8375 states that it is permissible to combine the recursive resolver function for general DNS lookups with an authoritative resolver for `home.arpa.`
+    function if you forward lookups to `home.arpa.` to it with unbound, but that's a more involved setup.
+RFC8375 states that combining the recursive resolver function for general DNS lookups with an authoritative resolver for `home.arpa.` is permissible.